bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 For the full list of details, check out the author's [full blog post](https://jms55.github.io/posts/2025-12-27-solari-bevy-0-18).

+## PBR Shading Fixes

+{{ heading_metadata(authors=["@aevyrie"] prs=[22372, 22454]) }}

+Bevy's PBR material aims to provide a standardized and predictable physical shading model.
+We landed our initial PBR shader about _four years_ ago.
+It has generally served us well, and it has improved substantially over time, but it had a couple of quirks that definitely felt ... off at times.

+Bevy's materials have sometimes been described as "overly glossy" or "overly bright", and people who knew a bit more about shaders often blamed someone named Fresnel.
+Fortunately, we've _finally_ isolated the core problems and fixed them.
+The results should hopefully speak for themselves!

+{{ compare_slider(
+    left_title="Before Fixes",
+    left_image="render_before.jpg",
+    right_title="After Fixes",
+    right_image="render_after.jpg"
+) }}

+There were two core issues:

+1. Point/area lights had an overly bright specular component.
+2. For our initial PBR shader, we chose to do "roughness dependent fresnel", as [defined here](https://bruop.github.io/ibl/).
+This generally did not behave the way we wanted it to, so we switched to the more direct approach ... using the "typical" fresnel term directly.

+For more comparison images, see the two linked PRs above.
+We can all rest easy now.
+Fresnel cannot hurt us anymore.

 ## More Standard Widgets

 {{ heading_metadata(authors=["@viridia", "@PPakalns"] prs=[21636, 21743, 21294]) }}